nlenno1/moviewiki-ms3/README.md

 # Strategy

 ### Project Goals
-- Develop a space where users can easily share their opinions on various movies and find other users' reviews,
+- Develop a space where users can easily find information on movies, share their opinions on various movies and find other users' reviews,
 - Build a responsive app using the Mobile First design principle,
 - Present any information in an aesthetically pleasing way,
-- Handle any errors in such a way to help the user understand the issue,
+- Handle any errors in such a way to help the user understand the issue and provide an easy form of contact if any error should persist,

 ### Business Goals
-- Provide a service that Users will pay to use,
+- Provide a service that Users could pay to use additional functionality in,
 - Build a platform that can facillitate productive and relevant adverts or sponsored links to secondary sites (eg. Streaming services or Cinemas)

 ### User Demographic
-- All ages and backgrounds
+- All ages and backgrounds for viewing Movie information
+- Ages 8 and up for contributing
-- Has an interest in movies/movies
+- Has an interest in movies
+- Want to contribute and share their opinions
 - More comfortable using mobile devices

+## Value to the User
+- Stores and displays information about Movies (including the next movie in the series etc)
+- Provides a space to share opinions
+- Helps the user keep track of movies they have watched and want to watch
+- Suggests new movies that they might enjoy

 ### User Stories

-1. I just watched a movie and would like to share my opinion of it
-2. I am interested in seeing a new movie in the cinema and to help me decide I want to read some reviews and see a rating from my peers
-3. I want to find a movie to watch I don't have any ideas
-4. I can't remember if I have watched a movie or not but I want to be able to check to save myself time
-5. I want to keep track of how many movies I have left to watch in a series before the next film is released

-**Casual User** - As a casual user who has not created an account, I want to be able to:
+**Casual/First Time User** - As a casual/first time user who has not created an account, I want to be able to:
+- Find out more about MovieWiki and how to use it
+- Search for specific movies or view all movies
+- Find the highest rateed movies and the latest releases
-- search and view information about movies (age dependant)
+- View information about those movies
+- Quickly establish if I should watch a Movie or not
-- view movie reviews including ratings (age dependant)
+- View movie reviews including ratings
-- view details of users
-- contact the admin team if I have any problems, see incorrect information or want to report anything
+- Contact the admin team if I have any problems, see incorrect information or want to report anything
-- create an account if I want to do more
+- Create an account if I want to do more

 **Contributer** - As a contributer who has signed in, I want to be able to:
-- do everything a Causal User can
+- Do everything a Causal User can
-- add, edit or delete my movie reviews
+- Add, edit and delete my own movie reviews
+- View my latest reviews and all my reviews on the site
-- create movie profiles that don't exist yet
+- Create movie profiles that don't exist yet
-- edit movie profiles that I created
+- Edit movie profiles that I created
-- keep track of what movies I have watched
+- Keep track of what movies I have watched, reviewed and the ones I want to watch
+- Have new movies suggested to me based on my movie genre preferences, age, what I have watched and the movie's review scores
+- Edit my account information
-- delete my User Account
+- Delete my account

 **Admin** - As an administrator, I want to be able to:
-- do everything a Contributer can
+- Do everything a Contributer can
-- delete any Movie Profile
+- Delete any Movie Profile
-- delete any User Account
-- delete any Review
+- Delete any Review
-- add, modify or delete any Genre Catagory
+- Add, Modify and Delete any Genre Catagory

+# Scope
-### Strategy Table
+### Feature Ideas Table

 After an initial planning session I drew up a list of potential features to build into this project.
 Below is my Importance Viability analysis of these features.